Anksharskarp/Anksharskarp.github.io/documentation/content.md

 coursework, skills, and the introductory text live in their named partials.
 Changing the featured project, a photograph, or a diagram never requires editing every page.

+The current résumé download is `assets/documents/william-zhang-resume.pdf`.
+When replacing it, copy the supplied PDF without editing its text.
+If the public path changes, update `resumePath`, project links that point to the résumé, the `resume` destination in `assets/js/components/terminal.js`, and the PDF browser check.
+Preserve previously published dated files for direct-link compatibility.
+Review the featured project's metrics and article introductions as well as JSON entries so roles and figures stay consistent across the site.
+Record source changes or explicit exceptions in [content authority](writing-conventions.md#content-authority).

 ## Tools and examples

 The differential-equations utility is composed by `src/templates/tools.html` from